 As Christ travels towards the city, a large crowd of people begin to gather and cry out praises to God.
 They place cut palm tree branches, and even their clothes, in front of the colt in honor of the great King (Matthew 21:1 - 9, John 12:12 -15).

-The celebratory use of Palms is also found in Scripture regarding the keeping of God's Feast Days known as the Feast of Tabernacles.
+The celebratory use of palms is also found in Scripture regarding the keeping of God's Feast Days known as the Feast of Tabernacles.

-In churches who celebrate the feast, palms, (or parts of yew, willow, or other native trees) may be distributed to worshippers on the day.
-They may also be burned, blessed, and their ashes kept for use for the following year's observance of Ash Wednesday.
+According to Adam Clarke's Commentary on the Bible, these and other tree branches were emblematical of victory and success.
+In modern churches who celebrate Palm Sunday, palms (or parts of yew, willow, or other native trees) may be distributed to worshippers.
+These tree parts, in some cases, are also burned, blessed, and have their ashes kept for the observance of Ash Wednesday.